 Nathalie Ribeiro, commonly referenced as Tata Ribeiro, is a Brazilian jiu-jitsu black belt under Lucas Leite, having also worked extensively with coaches João and Aloísio Silva, as well as Master Sylvio Behring.
-As a representative of team Checkmat (La Habra), Nathalie cemented her status as one of the sport’s main female figures, particularly after her wins in important tournaments such as the UAEJJF Grand Slam – Los Angeles, IBJJF Worlds and Pans Championships.
+As a representative of team Checkmat (La Habra), Nathalie cemented her status as one of the sport’s main female figures, particularly after her wins at important tournaments such as the UAEJJF Grand Slam – Los Angeles, IBJJF Worlds, and Pans Championships.

-Nathalie Ribeiro Jiu Jitsu
+Nathalie Ribeiro Jiu-Jitsu

 Full Name: Nathalie Wan Soares Veras Ribeiro

 Nickname: “Tatá” is a shortened version of Nathalie.

 Lineage: Carlos Gracie > Helio Gracie > Rolls Gracie > Romero Cavalcanti (Jacaré) > Leonardo Vieira (Leozinho)> Lucas Leite > Nathalie Ribeiro

 - 1st Place IBJJF World Championship No-Gi (2020)

 - 1st Place IBJJF Pan Championship No-Gi (2021)

 - 1st Place IBJJF Pan Championship (2021 / 2022)